18 celebrity Instagram you probably missed this week

 This is what you may have missed!

-We all know that celebrities live busy lives, but since we've all been caught up in the decision due to the pandemic, they have much more free time on their hands.
+We all know that celebrities live busy lives, but since we've all been trapped inside due to the pandemic, they have much more free time on their hands.
 Here's what some of your favorite Hollywood stars have been up to this week:

 3]